Leadership

 Rabbi Rachel Zerin

-Rabbi Rachel Zerin is excited to join Beth El Temple as Assistant Rabbi.
-She is driven by her passion to cultivate sacred community, and to enable people of all ages, backgrounds, and abilities to access the wisdom of Jewish texts and traditions as sources of support when confronting life's joys and challenges.
+Rabbi Rachel Zerin is driven by her passion to cultivate sacred community, and to enable people of all ages, backgrounds, and abilities to access the wisdom of Jewish prayers, texts, and traditions as sources of support when confronting life's joys and challenges.

-When she isn't helping people connect to each other and our texts and traditions, Rabbi Zerin is usually spending time with her spunky six year-old Rivkah, cooking, playing board games, or drinking coffee.
+When she isn't helping people connect to each other and our texts and traditions, Rabbi Zerin is usually spending time with her spunky child, cooking, kayaking, crafting, playing board games, drinking coffee, or snuggling with her cats.
 She hopes you will join her for one of those activities soon!

 Contact Information: